 Put Your Best Fork Forward: Tips for Healthy Eating

-March is National Nutrition Month and this year's theme is “Put Your Best Fork Forward.”
-National Nutrition Month is an annual effort by the Academy of Nutrition and Dietetics to help Americans incorporate healthy eating into their lives.
 Making healthier food choices can be overwhelming, but it does not have to be complicated.
-Small shifts in foods choices over the course of a week, a day, or even a meal can make a big difference.
+Small shifts in food choices over the course of a week, a day or even a meal can make a big difference.
 Simply start with a few of the following small changes to make healthier choices you can enjoy.

 Eat Right With MyPlate